 Description of Eyre Peninsula & Flinders Ranges eco tour in South Australia

-•Swim with playful wild sea lions and come face-to-tooth with a white shark (OE)
+• Swim with playful wild sea lions and come face-to-tooth with a white shark (Optional extra)

 Check dates, prices & availability